BlockchainCommons/BCSwiftFoundation/Docs/Secure Components/3-DEFINITIONS.md

 The reason why `.plaintext` messages may be signed and `.encrypted` messages may not is that generally a signer should have access to the content they are signing, therefore this design encourages the sign-then-encrypt order of operations.
 If encrypt-then-sign is preferred, then this is easily accomplished by creating an `.encrypted` and then enclosing that envelope in a `.plaintext` with the appropriate signatures.

-A `Permit` specifies the conditions under which a `Message` may be decrypted.
+A `Permit` specifies the conditions under which an `EncryptedMessage` may be decrypted.
 It is an enumerated type with three cases:

 ```swift
 public enum Permit {